 Women identifying who they are and what they value in life

 This group is intended for women who have recently left a relationship and are struggling to identify what’s important to them and what they want out of life.
 Participants will learn how to apply mindfulness to their daily routines, explore their values, and identify healthy ways to connect to them, while finding different ways to relate to their self-talk.
+Participants will deepen their understanding of their values and create plans on how to live authentically in the here and now.

 Groups for Professionals